guptutkarsh/Credit-Risk-Scorecard/README.md

 ## 1. Executive Summary (Risk Committee View)

-A logistic regression PD model was developed on **1.26 million** Lending Club accepted loans to rank borrower default risk, scale it into a usable credit score, and quantify expected loss under IFRS 9.
+A logistic regression PD model was developed on **1.26 million** LC accepted loans to rank borrower default risk, scale it into a usable credit score, and quantify expected loss under IFRS 9.